rayalan/binary-adages/content/pages/profile-experience-showcase.md

 At their annual award ceremony, customer service would go on to create their first (and to my knowledge, the only ever) inter-department award for my team for having partnered well with them in transitioning between systems.
 The ongoing relationships would go on to help define future work, even after the initial project was complete, resulting in more responsive development.

-Technically, the project solidified a number of new capabilities at the company, including highly modular microservices, telemetry, idempotent wehhook processes pushing errors to developers, and controlled migrations.
+Technically, the project solidified a number of new capabilities at the company, including highly modular microservices, telemetry, idempotent webhook processes pushing errors to developers, and controlled migrations.
 The work proved to be easily extensible: in the future, several key projects (such as [this one](./profile-professional-strengths#driven)) would take weeks rather than the months they would have taken in the old system.
 Common operations such as price adjustments moved from being major all-hands-on-deck events to being 1-2 day operations that a single developer could do through normal build/test/release processes.

 _What was one lesson you learned from this project?_ At the start of the project, I was handed a clear vision for the long-term non-functional behavior.
 My assumption was that these outcomes were firmly established in the company culture.
 The executives had set them, the company had invested in significant resources in overhauling the old system, and these requirements were critical to many future business plans.
 I didn't anticipate once the overhaul succeeded, everyone would forget about the long-term requirements.
 While I had documented the non-functional requirements, I hadn't done much work to deeply embed them into the company culture.
 The result was that by the time I realized that there was a problem, the long-term vision had largely been lost.